Rupert Parker gives his Guide to Fine Dining in Lisbon

 Orange tart with mandarin ice cream, topped with almond biscuit, with grapefruit gel and kaffir lime powder.

-Inside the Four Seasons Ritz Hotel, Varanda restaurant doesn’t have a Michelin star but it feels like it should.
+The last suggestion in my Guide to Fine Dining in Lisbon is Inside the Four Seasons Ritz Hotel, Varanda restaurant doesn’t have a Michelin star but it feels like it should.
 The décor is grand, all crystal chandeliers and huge flower displays with gilded furniture.
 Chef Pascal Meynard is originally from France but has been cooking here for ten years.
 His cooking is classic French but with Portuguese touches.

 This is a pleasant space to eat and there’s a glorious view of the sumptuous gardens through the huge windows.
-I go for the four course Discovery Menu but, as usual, amuse bouches and desserts make it far more.
+I go for the four-course Discovery Menu but, as usual, amuse bouches and desserts make it far more.
 I also substitute the meat for fish, as I’m keen to get the French take on Lisbon’s finest.

 Algarve octopus, topped with caramelized pearl onions, glazed saké shimeji mushrooms, miniature broccoli plus blobs of beetroot gel.